Rules

 - Rosters must be in a week before the event

-- You cannot add players during the event, unless your team drops down to 4 skaters and 1 goalie.
+- You can only add emergency players if your team drops down to 4 skaters and 1 goalie.
 In that event, you are allowed to add 1 additional skater.

-- In the event a goalie is late due to circumstances out of their control, a team may use an EBUG.
-However, this EBUG cannot be from a higher division, but it can be a goalie in the same division.
+- In the event a goalie is late due to circumstances out of their control or injured, a team may use an EBUG.
+Teams must use an EBUG at their ability level, before trying to get an EBUG from a higher division.
+An EBUG from a higher division may only be from one division higher in skill.
 We will not hold games for late goalies.

 - USRC follows the same age cutoffs for youth as USA Hockey.
 For adult divisions (30+, etc) you are eligible as long as you turn the minimum age in the same calendar year as the event